La Familia Burrón: Colloquial language

-Gabriel Vargas has been recognized and praised for the amusing use of language in Burron's comics.
-Using a unique combination of slang, popular expressions, Prehispanic terms, colloquial and contracted or even invented words, all mixed together, Vargas created a unique language in which basically every single common word of our language has a strange and unusual equivalent in the Burron's universe.
-Even the minimal and most insignificant details are described with this needlessly complex and fun invented language.
-For example, the home of the family is placed in Mexico City, but in a fictitious location in "chorrocientos chochenta y chocho, Callejón del Cuajo ".
-The number itself has no meaning in Spanish - it is a word play using many Ch phonemes evoking large quantities (chorrocientos is a juxtaposition of "chorro" which means "lots" and "cientos" which means "hundreds") and a variation of the number 88 (ochenta y ocho).
-So, basically the family lives somewhere in "many hundreds plus 88 Rennet Alley".
+Gabriel Vargas has been recognized and praised for the use of language in Burron's comics.
+Using a combination of slang, popular expressions, Pre-hispanic terms, colloquial, contracted, and invented words mixed together, Vargas created a unique language in which almost every common word of our language has an equivalent in the Burron universe.
+Even insignificant details are described with this invented language.
+For example, the home of the family is placed in Mexico City, but in a fictitious location in "chorrocientos chochenta y chocho, Callejón del Cuajo".
+The number itself has no meaning in Spanish - the author uses word play using many Ch phonemes evoking large quantities (chorrocientos is a juxtaposition of "chorro" which means "lots" and "cientos" which means "hundreds") and a variation of the number 88 (ochenta y ocho).
+This means that the family lives somewhere in "many hundreds plus 88 Rennet Alley".

-Same applies for parts of the body.
-For example, Vargas often used the expression "los de apipizca" instead of just say "eyes".
-Apipizca is really an obscure reference to a migratory water bird whose eyes at first sight have the appearance of being irritated, using the original Nahuatl name of that bird, "apipixca".
+This also applies for parts of the body.
+For example, Vargas often used the expression "los de apipizca" instead of just using "eyes".
+Apipizca is an obscure reference to a migratory water bird whose eyes have the appearance of being irritated.
 Other unnecessarily long and complex phrases frequently used included "las de sopear" -the ones used to eat soup- instead of "hands" or "las de galopar" -the ones used to gallop- instead of "legs".

-Professions, activities, streets names, cities, vehicles, objects and even animals are described this way.
+Professions, activities, street names, cities, vehicles, objects and animals are also described this way.

-Most characters in the comic also have names that follows the same pattern.
-"Cantarranas" -Frogsinger-, "Boba Licona" -Dimwit-, "Gamucita Botello" -Lil'Bottled Suede - are a few examples of the kind of names, usually with no real meaning, that can be found in the comic.
+Most characters have names that follows the same pattern.
+"Cantarranas" -Frogsinger-, "Boba Licona" -Dimwit-, "Gamucita Botello" -Lil'Bottled Suede - are a few examples of the kind of names, that can be found in the comic, though many have no real meaning.

 For their unusual use of the language, La Familia Burrón has been object of anthropological studies, essays and dissertations by several universities and language academies around the world.

 Public recognition

-La Familia Burron is considered one of the most representative comics of Mexican popular culture of all times.
+La Familia Burron is considered one of the most representative comics of Mexican popular culture of all time.
 It is often cited as a social chronicle of the decades from the 1950s to 1970s.